bjartejensen/airborne-fft-python/README.md

 Our implementation make use of Numpy's Fast Fourier Transform package, `numpy.fft.fft` and `numpy.fft.ifft`. ([See documentation here](https://numpy.org/doc/stable/reference/generated/numpy.fft.fft.html))

-In short, the api allows the consumer to filter (denoise) noisy data (i.e. data associated with power spectrum density below a user given threshold) in order to capture the most relevant periodicity in data.
+In short, the api allows the consumer to filter (denoise) noisy data (i.e. data associated with power spectrum density below a user given threshold) in order to capture the most prevalent periodicity in data.